jimmoffitt/developer_advocate.blog/introToTweetJSON.md

 ## Twitter Objects and Data Dictionaries

 When ingesting Tweet data the main object is the Tweet Object, which is a parent object to several child objects.
 For example, all Tweets include a User object that describe who authored the Tweet.
-If you are working with an object is a Retweet or Quoted Tweet, then that object will contain two Tweet objects, complete with two User objects.
 If the Tweet is geo-tagged, there will be location and place objects included.
 Every Tweet includes a entities object that encapsulates arrays of hashtags, user mentions, URLs, cashtags, and native media.
-If the Tweet has at lease one native photo, then there is an extended_entities object with metadata for up to four photos.
+If the Tweet has any 'attached' or 'native' media (photos, video, animated GIF), there will be an extended_entities object.

 ```json
 {